 - Column fabrication happens inside EPIC’s state-of-the-art machine shop

 - Quality assurance checks are performed throughout the fabrication and assembly process

 - Complete system is fully tested per ASME requirements

 - EPIC oversees and actively manages site civil and facilities engineering

-- Site civil and facility modifications occur in parallel with distillation system fabrication in the EPIC fabrication plant
+- Site civil and facility modifications occur in parallel with distillation tower fabrication in the EPIC fabrication plant

 - Onsite System Installation